-Recently, I was preparing to deliver a speech and found myself in a funk.
-I was experiencing an unusual amount of distraction and self-doubt.
-Fortunately, I had about four hours before I was to go on stage.
+I had about four hours before I went on stage.
 So, I decided to call my wife, Gail.

 I was tempted to blow her off, but I knew in my heart that she was right.
 I needed a big shift in my emotional state.
-It wasn’t going to just happen.
+And it wasn’t going to just happen.
 I needed to do something.

 When I called her an hour later, everything had changed.
 My emotional state had shifted—dramatically.
 I was focused, alert, and upbeat.
 I had a can-do attitude.

-If you want to change your emotional state, often all that is necessary is for you to change your physiology.
-I have experienced this first-hand again and again.
+If you want to change your emotional state, often all that’s necessary is to change your physiology.
+I have experienced this firsthand again and again.

 Don’t believe me?
 Try this: